-Canon G7 X versus Panasonic LX100
+Canon G7 X vs Panasonic LX100

 The Canon PowerShot G7 X and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced in September 2014.
 Both the G7X and the LX100 are fixed lens compact cameras that are based on an one-inch (G7X) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 12.7 MP.

 An illustration of the physical size and weight of the Canon G7 X and the Panasonic LX100 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.